egg-corn/timo-wky/README.md

-- 👋 Hi, I’m @egg-corn
+- 👋 Hi, I’m @saddle196883
 - 👀 I’m interested in Mathematics and Functional Programming

 <!---
-egg-corn/timo-wky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+saddle196883 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->